What is Writelike?

 Of course, we have great students, but their success is more often a function of local conditions—family background, personal temperament, school culture, an excellent teacher.
 Not everyone needs to be an author or a journalist, but it would be great if everyone could write in a way that entertains, informs and persuades the various people in their lives.

 Writing is hard.
 Teaching writing is hard.
 There’s no quick fix.

-- We provide insufficient instruction relative to the complexity of the writing we demand.
-We ask students to write ads, essays, short films, stories, editorials, poems, plays… In doing this we try to provide authentic tasks, but more often than not we give students briefs that would challenge an experienced professional, and then don’t give nearly enough instruction in how to do the job.
-We might provide a template structure, a summary of text features, and maybe an exemplar or two, but this is insufficient.
-Partly this is due to pressures of schedule and lack of effective resources.
+- We don't give enough instruction relative to the complexity of the tasks we assign.
+We ask students to write all sorts of authentic texts including ads, essays, short films, stories, editorials, poems, plays… In doing this we try to provide real-world tasks, but in some ways we are providing students with briefs that would challenge an experienced professional, and then we don’t give nearly enough instruction in how to do the job.
+We might provide a template, a summary of text features, and maybe an exemplar or two, but is this enough?

 - We over-emphasise strategy.
 We tell students to use PEEL and TEAL structures, dramatic arcs, five paragraph essays.
 But when students begin to write, the strategies go out the window because they don’t have the basic clause or sentence-level fluency needed to apply the strategy.